 Part IX: Ron Zook Field and Urban renewal, 2004-2009 (Florida 6, FSU 0)

 No matter how well you plan things, they just don’t always go the way you anticipated.
 FSU learned this lesson in a rather heartbreaking fashion in 2004, when a 6-4 Florida team limped into Doak Campbell Stadium and claimed Bobby Bowden night for themselves.
-Just like they’d done in 1997, Florida totally spoiled what was supposed to be a special night for the Seminoles, ruining not only the moment of renaming of their turf to Bobby Bowden Field, but costing them a BCS Bowl berth as well.
+Just like they’d done in 1997, Florida totally spoiled what was supposed to be a special night for the 8th ranked Seminoles, not only ruining the moment of renaming of their turf to Bobby Bowden Field, but costing them a BCS Bowl berth as well.

 What made this game so amazing was that FSU never led, and never even had it tied after Florida scored first.
 Chris Leak established from the get-go that this would be Florida’s night, and even though the defense once again got burned by Chris Rix, they stood tall when they were needed the most.
 Jarvis Herring picked off Rix with 10 seconds to go and the party was on, complete with Tomahawk Chops, midfield dancing (how do you like it?) and Zook’s victory ride around Doak Campbell Stadium to punctuate the 20-13 win.